ruuda/blog/posts/a-type-system-for-rcl-part-1-introduction.md

 but there is enough to fill a few posts.
 This introduction explores RCL and what problems a type system for RCL should and should not solve.
-In part two we’ll explore the type system itself, and in part three we’ll dive into the internals of the typechecker.
+In part two and three we’ll explore the type system itself and related work, and in part four we’ll dive into the internals of the typechecker.

 [rcl-intro]: /2024/a-reasonable-configuration-language
 [rcl-lang]:  https://rcl-lang.org/